Mona Hatoum, Full Swing, Bruges Triennial 2024, (c) Filip Dujardin

 Full Swing

-Full Swing by Mona Hatoum invites you to swing in a narrow underground passage that has been excavated from the garden of the Onzelievevrouw Psychiatric Hospital.
+Full Swing by Mona Hatoum invited visitors to swing in a narrow underground passage that had been excavated from the garden of the Onzelievevrouw Psychiatric Hospital.

-Suspended from a metal beam in the middle of a subterranean structure, a swing dangles invitingly, waiting to be used.
-It can only be occupied by one visitor at a time.
-Descending into this narrow underground cell requires attention and may feel uncomfortable.
-All the surfaces (stairs, walls and floor) are made of gabions, wire mesh cages filled with locally sourced stones.
-Whether for decorative or functional purposes, the gabion containment system is used to create fences and partitions in private or public spaces, often in military and prison environments.
+Suspended from a metal beam in the middle of a subterranean structure, a swing dangled invitingly, waiting to be used.
+It could only be occupied by one visitor at a time.
+Descending into this narrow underground cell required attention and might have felt uncomfortable.
+All the surfaces—stairs, walls, and floor—were made of gabions, wire mesh cages filled with locally sourced stones.
+Whether for decorative or functional purposes, the gabion containment system was often used to create fences and partitions in private or public spaces, commonly in military and prison environments.

-Full Swing allows visitors to physically experience what it can feel like to exist in conditions of confinement.
-Dug into the gardens of the Onzelievevrouw psychiatric hospital, it confronts people with a space of tension that forms a dialogue with the surroundings and history of the place.
-The body becomes a measure of possibilities as it oscillates between restriction and movement, discomfort and joy, darkness and light, entrapment and freedom.
+Full Swing allowed visitors to physically experience what it could feel like to exist in conditions of confinement.
+Dug into the gardens of the Onzelievevrouw psychiatric hospital, it confronted people with a space of tension that formed a dialogue with the surroundings and history of the place.
+The body became a measure of possibilities as it oscillated between restriction and movement, discomfort and joy, darkness and light, entrapment and freedom.

-Both in its material economy and the ideas that underpin it, the work is a continuation of Mona Hatoum’s long-standing interest in systems of discipline and control, as embodied in the architecture of detention and imprisonment.
-It merges recurring motifs within the artist's practice that confront audiences with emotions of instability and displacement, such as the metal grids, swings and cages seen in the installations Light Sentence (1992) and Suspended (2011).
+Both in its material economy and the ideas that underpinned it, the work was a continuation of Mona Hatoum’s long-standing interest in systems of discipline and control, as embodied in the architecture of detention and imprisonment.
+It merged recurring motifs within the artist's practice that confronted audiences with emotions of instability and displacement, such as the metal grids, swings, and cages seen in the installations Light Sentence (1992) and Suspended (2011).

 Portret Mona Hatoum Jens Ziehe min